 The use of neutralization chemicals, such as bleach (sodium hypochlorite) and peroxide-based (peracetic acid) cleaners, should also be assessed to determine if respiratory protection is needed to help protect against unsafe exposure levels.
 The nuisance odor of these chemicals might still come through when using respiratory protection.
 A way to try and overcome these odors is by using a combination particulate cartridge with an acid gas absorbing carbon.

 What you choose for your respiratory protection should be determined based on your exposure level assessment as well as what other engineering and administrative controls you have in place.
-Consider comparing features and regulatory requirements of powered air purifying respirators (PAPRs), disposable respirators and reusable respirators.
-And, keep in mind the importance and impact of fit testing.
+Consider comparing features of powered air purifying respirators (PAPRs), disposable respirators and reusable respirators.* And, keep in mind the importance and impact of fit testing.

 According to the National Center for Biotechnology Information, the use of PAPRs in healthcare settings is increasing.[iii]
 One reason for this increase may be due to the fit test requirement if using a disposable or reusable respirator.
-According to US OSHA, “A fit test tests the seal between the respirator’s facepiece and the employees face.
+According to US OSHA, “A fit test tests the seal between the respirator’s facepiece and the employee’s face.
 It takes about fifteen to twenty minutes to complete and is performed at least annually.
-After passing a fit test with a respirator, you must use the exact same make, model, style, and size respirator on the .”[iv]
+After passing a fit test with a respirator, you must use the exact same make, model, style, and size respirator on the job.”[iv]
 This is at least an annual exercise and is the duty of the employer to complete.
-PAPRs use hoods and head tops, with some loose-fitting options that can accommodate many full beards and does not require a fit test.
+PAPRs use hoods and head tops, with some loose-fitting options that can accommodate many full beards and do not require a fit test.

 USP <800> requires that for each part of the standard, you must designate someone to help oversee implementation of USP <800> procedures and compliance.
 This includes evaluating the processes for personal protective equipment (PPE) and determining the protection level needed for compliance.